 You can find the list of the extremely vulnerable people on the government website.

-Where we postpone cover due to symptoms, self-isolation advice, higher risk contact, or a positive test, this will be for a minimum of one month.
-The postponement period will last until the customer has had a negative Coronavirus test or the self-isolation period has passed, symptoms have fully resolved, and the customer no longer requires any treatment or follow-up.
+Where we postpone cover due to symptoms, self-isolation advice, higher risk contact, or a positive test, the postponement period will last until the customer has had a negative Coronavirus test or a minimum of one month has passed after the self-isolation period, symptoms have fully resolved, and the customer no longer requires any treatment or follow-up.

 For Life Cover, we’ve increased our NMLs by 10% for people under age 60, rounded up to the nearest £25,000.